nrimzan/Simple-Space-Invaders/README.md

 1. Make a game.
 2. Turn it into executables.

-I believe I have completed the goal
+I believe I have completed the goal, regardless of the aesthetic and marketability of the game.

 Must install:
 pygame